Donald-Besong/Covid_Test_Reporting_old2/readme.md

 of 60 numbers from x000001 to x000060.
 Therefore, you can use any of the numbers as your test strip.
 <p>
-There are two kinds of test I would like you to do
+There are two kinds of test I would like you to do.

 1. Testing whether the code actually does what it is intended to do:
 For this purpose you have to look at the data file and select a stip id from sheet (or group) S1, S2, or S3.